 Make Ahead, Storing & Reheating

 - To Make Ahead: When planning ahead, this dessert can be made in advance.
-Cook down the apples to make the filling and make the crust but keep them stored separately in air-tight containers.
+Cook down the apples to make the filling mixture and make the crust but keep them stored separately in airtight containers.
 When you’re ready to bake, assemble in the baking dish and continue as directed.

-- To Store: Keep in an airtight container for up to 3 days in the fridge.
+- To Store: Keep in an airtight container for up to 3 days in the refrigerator.

-- To Reheat: If you’re just reheating a single serving, popping it in the microwave for a quick 20-30 second heat works.
+- To Reheat: If you’re just reheating a single serving, popping it in the microwave for a quick 20 to 30-second heat works.
 The longer it sits in the fridge, the softer the topping gets as it continues to absorb the juices from the filling.
 To crisp it back up a little, put it in the oven at 300 and reheat for 5-10 minutes.